 Brienner Strasse really lights up during Christmas season, with 16 silvery chandeliers creating a spectacular light display using LEDs.
 Modern technology is set against a distinctive feel for the history of this grand avenue.

 This winter, the Munich Feuerzangenbowle at the Isartor will once again be a “hot topic”.
 The drink, which is a fragrant blend of red wine, rum and spices, is served from a gigantic cauldron with a aming top.
-The annual tradition is back for 2019 with another joint exhibition from hosts including the Geschichtswerkstatt historical society and other partners.
+The annual tradition has been back for 2019 with another joint exhibition from hosts including the Geschichtswerkstatt historical society and other partners.
 And there will be no shortage of refreshments, as the stalls will be open until 3am on New Year’s Eve.

 Seasonal melodies played by a wind ensemble in the tower sound from the Chinesischer Turm, while horse-drawn carriages make the rounds ...
 The lights of this romantic agglomeration of booths partially hidden by the old chestnut trees glimmer and glitter in the midst of the wintery Englischer Garten.
 At the stalls, there are lamb-wool slippers, hand-made dolls and little wooden angels waiting to be purchased by the visitors, who can otherwise enjoy the gastronomical delights at Sepps Schmankerlhütte, the waffle bakery, or the cute little shack selling doughy Kaiserschmarrn.
 Children are in for a special treat: Lese-Oma (Reading-Grandma) reads fairytales to them out loud, while Schreiner-Opa (Carpenter-Grandpa) makes wooden toys with them.